xjimdim/Kinigoi-Tis-Nyxtas-unity-project-/README.md

 ![Shadow Hunters RPG Card Game by XjiMDim](https://github.com/xjimdim/Shadow-Hunters/blob/master/screencaptures/Image2.jpg)
 ***

-WARNING: This is version is heavily outdated: check this one [link]
+WARNING: This is version is heavily outdated: check this one https://github.com/xjimdim/Shadow-Hunters

 ## What is Shadow Hunters?